Armonte/MMMontocaster/docs/hud_theme_offsets.md

 | Guard bar (lowest quality) | `0x252C4` | — | `#ffe60a0a` |
 | Guard break | `0x252B9` | — | `#ff767676` |

 Offsets for the guard bar colors reference the immediate values of the `mov` instructions that load each ARGB constant (e.g. `mov ebx, 0xFF767676`).
-Because these immediates live in executable code and shift between builds, the `hud-theme` plugin currently skips patching guard colors until a stable data location is identified.
+The hud-theme plugin writes only the 4-byte immediates, leaving the opcode bytes untouched.

 > Source: https://github.com/armonte/hantei-chan/issues/56